 Every individual building on the island is comprised of rooms with different levels, electrical systems, and ventilation ducts to create dozens of different scenarios placed one after another.
 Batman’s detective skills are particularly important here, and his different visors reveal each clue in Joker’s plan and creates a trail to the next.
 Then comes his well-stocked utility belt.
 Equipped with homing batarangs, exploding gel, and other items, he gets new ways of using the environment to take down enemies and open up new areas, exposing new obstacles.

-The lock and key structural progression became popularized by adventure games like The Legend of Zelda: A Link to the Past and Super Metroid because of its pacing and sense of accomplishment.
+Games that present the player with an initially closed off world then gives them a series of items that open it up area by area have a lock and key progression.
+The structure became popularized by adventure games like The Legend of Zelda: A Link to the Past, Super Metroid, and Resident Evil because of its pacing and sense of accomplishment.
 It allows a story to simultaneously feel organic but be scripted, while quietly directing the player to the next location and rewarding backtracking.
 It expands the small-scale routing of a single room out until the whole facility is an interconnected labyrinth, layering the horizontal locations with verticality.
 Within small amounts of time you can be led into new areas that return to the old, armed with additional gear to discover more secrets.
 Its guided exploration.